Search

 Homework

 1-2 hours per week.
-IMPORTANT: Students must submit the requested information detailed in the description/Welcome Message/first class.
-This information MUST be sent to the teacher at least 4 days prior to the 2nd class.
-If all items are not sent by this deadline, the teacher cannot guarantee the student's personalized evaluation will be ready by the 2nd class.
+IMPORTANT: Students must submit the requested information detailed in the description/Welcome Message.
+This information MUST be sent to the teacher AT LEAST 4 DAYS PRIOR TO THE 2ND MEETING (but ideally, prior to the first meeting).
+If all items are not sent at least 4 days prior to the start of the 2nd meeting, the teacher cannot guarantee the student's personalized evaluation will be ready by the 2nd class.
+In this case, students will receive their personalized list evaluation within 2 -3 days after the 2nd meeting if all items are provided by 2nd meeting.
 It is the student's responsibility to provide all requested items.
 If even one requested item is missing, I cannot provide an evaluation.
 Students should reserve up to two hours of time to enter the requested data.
 I take this seriously; students are expected to as well and thoroughly answer all items.
+This is not a course for procrastinators, as no refunds are given for a student (or parent)'s lack of following instructions.

 Class Experience